phantomaton-ai/phantomaton/README.md

 ### Commands ⚡️

-Phantomaton will load any plugins specified in an `imports` directive.
+Phantomaton will load any plugins specified in an `install` directive.
 Plugins are identified as module names, one per line, with whitespace ignored.
-Note that you will need to install modules separately before they can be imported.
+Note that you will need to `npm install` modules separately before they can be imported.

 ## Configuration 🔧